vataliya/vataliya/README.md

 Continuous learner looking for opportunities to create value with data-driven solutions and increasing the efficiency of data processing and analytics.
 Experienced across versatile domains and technologies throughout the academic and professional journey.

-- 🔭 I’m currently seeking full-time opporutinities in Data Analytics and Machine Learning
-- 🌱 I’m currently learning Deep Learning and Computer Vision
-- 💬 Ask me about anything (Not an expert, but will try my best to answer)
-- ⚡ Fun fact : Mark Zuckerburg launched Facebook on my birthday.
-- 🏎️ Formula 1 fanatic ( #SilverArrows, #TeamLH )

 ### 📫Connect with me:

 - LinkedIn: www.linkedin.com/in/vataliya